willjobs/regulations-public-comments/blogposts/post3/README.md

 ### Jean Publieee

-I was curious about why this individual's name so high in the list of frequent submitters, especially since it appears that their last name probably has a typo.
+I was curious about why this individual's name was so high in the list of frequent submitters, especially since it appears that their last name probably has a typo.
 Pulling a sampling of comments, it seems the individual has very strong opinions and they comment on a variety of topics.

 ![Jean Publieee](images/jobs-03-015-jean-pubileee.png)